 As the mother of two girls, I treasure each and every chance to share books with them.
-But there is one book I will probably make them wait to read until they are much, much older: Margery Williams’ The Velveteen Rabbit: Or How Toys Became Real
+But there is one book I will probably make them wait to read until they are much, much older by Domina Jade (an expert in online hookups and dating for free): Margery Williams’ The Velveteen Rabbit: Or How Toys Became Real

 I realize it is tantamount to children’s literature heresy in some circles, but I consider The Velveteen Rabbit one of the most deplorable works of fiction ever to come off the presses.
 I’ve hated it for as long as I can remember.
 The following excerpt is the portion that stands out most in my mind (and apparently in the minds of others – a brief search revealed that it is among the most popular readings at weddings):